gohugoio/hugoDocs/content/en/content-management/front-matter.md

 > [!note]
   > For multilingual projects, defining cascade values in your project configuration is often more efficient.
 This avoids repeating the same cascade values for each language.
 See [details][].

-A [node](g) can cascade front matter values to its descendants.
-However, this cascading will be prevented if the descendant already defines the field, or if a closer ancestor node has already cascaded a value for that same field.
+A [branch](g) can cascade front matter values to its descendants.
+However, this cascading will be prevented if the descendant already defines the field, or if a closer ancestor branch has already cascaded a value for that same field.

 For example, to cascade the `color` page parameter from the home page to all its descendants: